t-brangu/t-brangu.github.io/essays/finalproject.md

 ## Beyond the basics
 After implementing the basic functionality, here are ideas for more advanced features:

-- Implement a fuzzy-match search (perhaps using AI to match similar keywords such as "AirPods" to "Apple Earbuds" or "Wireless Headphones"
-- QR Poster Generator (allows users to print posters for campus bulletin boards with scannable links to their listings)
 <figure style="float: right; margin-left: 20px; margin-bottom: 10px; text-align: center;">
   <img src="../img/map.png"
        width="400"